-Daniel James Callard (1824 – 1903) was from a family of prosperous non-conformist London bakers.
-Members of the Callard family had been London bakers since the seventeenth century.
+Daniel James Callard (1824 – 1903) was born to a family of prosperous non-conformist London bakers.
+Members of the Callard family had been bakers in the metropolis since the seventeenth century.

 The two men established a wholesale grocery business at St John’s Wood.
 The firm initially manufactured infant formula, before concentrating on confectionery from 1861.

-A 1907 analysis for the British Medical Journal highly recommended the company’s butterscotch, which it found to consist of 11.7 percent butter fat and 79.3 percent sugar.
+An analysis conducted for the British Medical Journal in 1907 highly recommended the company’s butterscotch, which it found to consist of 11.7 percent butter fat and 79.3 percent sugar.

 Production was relocated to Western Avenue at Park Royal, adjacent to the Guinness brewery, in the 1930s.
 The high-selling “Cream Line” toffee was introduced in 1937.

-The Park Royal factory closed in the 1970s.
+The Park Royal factory was divested in the 1970s.
 The Nuttall factory in Doncaster was closed down in 1981 and production was transferred to Halifax.

 Guinness sold Callard & Bowser to Beatrice Foods of Chicago for £4 million in 1982, as part of a drive to focus on its core brewing operation.
-Beatrice owned the Smith Kendon confectionery group of Bridgend in Wales, and it became a subsidiary of Callard & Bowser.
+Beatrice owned the Smith Kendon confectionery group of Bridgend in Wales, manufacturer of Altoids Curiously Strong Mints, and it became a subsidiary of Callard & Bowser.

 Callard & Bowser claimed 25 percent of the UK toffee market by 1985.
-Combined sales in 1987 totalled just under £24 million.
+Combined sales totalled just under £24 million in 1987.
 Around half of all production was exported to 65 different countries.

-In an attempt to reduce debt, Beatrice Foods sold Callard & Bowser to United Biscuits for £21.5 million in cash in 1988.
+Beatrice Foods sold Callard & Bowser to United Biscuits for £21.5 million in cash in 1988, in an attempt to reduce debt.
 By this time there were only two manufacturing plants remaining, Halifax and Bridgend.
 The sites employed 240 white collar staff and just over 400 hourly-paid employees.
 The Times commented that United Biscuits had acquired “one of the best-known and most traditional names in confectionery, famed for its butterscotch”.